stbnrivas/dataModels/specs/IssueTracking/Open311_ServiceRequest/doc/spec.md

 and [GET Service Request](http://wiki.open311.org/GeoReport_v2/#get-service-request).

 Using this data model and a FIWARE NGSI version 2 implementation it is straightforward to implement a service compliant with the Open 311 specifications.

 ## Data Model

+The data model is defined as shown below:

 + `id` : Entity's unique identifier.
 It might be equal to a string representation of `service_request_id`.

 + `type` : It must be `Open311:ServiceRequest`.